A trust can be a good mechanism to transfer your assets to the next generation or to anyone else you choose.

 Connect with Dedicated Lawyers

 Ohio law recognizes several different types of trusts.
-For a confidential consultation with an experienced estate planning attorney in Westlake, contact Kryszak & Associates, Co., LPA.
+For a confidential consultation with an experienced estate planning attorney in Westlake, contact Kryszak Law Firm, Co., LPA.
 After-hours appointments are available.